cyricng/atmoscyric.github.io/project.md

 ## Projecting the Future of Antarctica Sea Ice Using Reconstructed Data and ARIMA

 I applied machine learning techniques to investigate the extent of Antarctica's sea ice for the next five years.
-I've included my report below.

 ***

 ## Introduction

-Here is a summary description of the topic.
-Here is the problem.
-This is why the problem is important.

-There is some dataset that we can use to help solve this problem.
-This allows a machine learning approach.
-This is how I will solve the problem using supervised/unsupervised/reinforcement/etc. machine learning.

-We did this to solve the problem.
-We concluded that...
+Antarctica sea ice is characterized by unpredictability.
+Unlike Arctic sea ice, Antarctic sea ice has not followed a trend that most scientists and the public would expect.
+While Arctic sea ice has decreased steadily due to increasing global temperatures, the opposite was occurring in the south.
+Since the satellite era, Antarctica's sea ice has steadily increased until the 2015/2016 season, when the sea ice extent reached what was then the record low.
+Just before that season, Antarctica's sea ice reached its maximum extent ever recorded in 2014, further suggesting the unpredictability of sea ice.
+Ever since the decrease in the 2015/2016 season, Antarctica's sea ice has continued to decrease on average.
+Antarctica follows a seasonal pattern with September being the maximum and February being the minimum.
+In September of 2023, Antarctica's sea ice reached the lowest maximum ever recorded.
+While rising temperatures play a role, Antarctic sea ice is complicated in nature.
+Due to the complicated interactions between atmospheric and oceanic phenomena, locally and globally, the past and future of Antarctica's sea ice is difficult to predict.
+This was the case until recently published reconstructed Antarctic sea ice data.

+Recently, reconstructed Antarctic sea ice data by Fogt et al. has accurately modeled the increase and decrease recorded in the observation data, which is a problem continually missed by climate models.
+Using this reconstruction data set, I followed a machine learning approach to model the future of the Antarctic sea ice extent.
+I used an ARIMA (autoregressive integrated moving average model approach) to solve the problem.
+I conclude that the Antarctic sea ice extent for the next five years will continue to follow the current decreasing trend recorded in the past few years.

 ## Data